What is Divesting?

 - It enables the business to focus on its core operations or the line of business where it holds expertise.

 - This is an effective tool for monetizing the assets as Divestiture usually results in cash inflow for the business.

-- Divesting is an effective tool through which companies can evaluate the performance of their various divisions and divest those divisions whose internal rate of return is below the average/required rate of return of the business as a whole.
+- It is an effective tool through which companies can evaluate the performance of their various divisions and divest those divisions whose internal rate of return is below the average/required rate of return of the business as a whole.
 Let us understand the same through an example Swiss Corp operates in three business divisions’ namely Clothing, Automobile, Real Estate.
 The company has an internal rate of return of 13%, 8%, and 15% respectively from its three divisions.
-Swiss Corp has a required rate of return of 12%.In such case by Divestiture of its Automobile division which is generating an internal rate of return (8%), the company will be able to utilize the proceeds towards more profitable divisions which will result in higher rate of return for the business as a whole.
+Swiss Corp has a required rate of return of 12%.In such a case by Divestiture of its Automobile division which is generating an internal rate of return (8%), the company will be able to utilize the proceeds towards more profitable divisions which will result in a higher rate of return for the business as a whole.

 - The sustained underperformance of business units which is denting the overall profitability of the business as a whole

-- Availability of better opportunities compared with the existing business lines also motivates management to divest the existing business lines and setting up of a new business line.
+- The availability of better opportunities compared with the existing business lines also motivates management to divest the existing business lines and setting up of a new business line.

-- It helps business to allocate its resources in its main line of business and generate higher returns for its shareholders by improving the Return on Equity.
+- It helps businesses to allocate their resources in its main line of business and generate higher returns for its shareholders by improving the Return on Equity.

 How does the Divestment Process work?